KoynovStas/pool/doc/API.md

 ```

 Create an item(object) in the pool and returns a pointer to it.
-For an object, its constructor is called with arguments Args.
+For an object, its constructor is called with arguments `Args`.
 If the pool has no free items then a `nullptr` is returned.

 For dynamic pool, method `create()` add a new node if there is no free one.